Links on this page:

 - Employer allows mentors to attend special mentor training classes provided by the local YA consortium

-- Effective Mentor Qualifications and Mentor Responsibilities can be found in the Youth Apprenticeship Program Operations Manual
+- Effective Mentor Qualifications and Mentor Responsibilities can be found in the Youth Apprenticeship Regulations, Policy, and Procedures Manual 2018

 - Obtain additional resources for mentoring from your YA coordinator